illinois-cs419/illinois-cs419.github.io/_pages/01_syllabus.md

 There will be 4 machine problems during the semester.
 Assignments will be announced in class and on Piazza.
 Homework submission will be done electronically through Compass.
 The required files and acceptable file formats for submission will be specified in the assignment.

 ## Exams ##
 There will be three exams.
-We will use the Computer Based Testing Facility.
+Each exam is 50 minutes long and will be held in the Computer Based Testing Facility (CBTF).
+You will need to make a reservation in the [CBTF](https://cbtf.engr.illinois.edu) to take the exam.
+All exams are closed-everything (no book, notes, calculator, etc.).
+See the [CBTF policies](https://cbtf.engr.illinois.edu/for-students/policies.html) for more detail.
+You are responsible for all material covered in lectures and assignments.
+For DRES accommodations see [CBTF DRES Students](https://cbtf.engr.illinois.edu/for-students/dres-students.html).

 + Exam 1 Feb.
 11 - 13
 + Exam 2 Mar.
 25 - 27
 + Exam 3 Apr.
 29 - May 1